DSkrzypiec/blogImpl/content/post/home-server/index.md

-For a while I though to make my [PC](https://dskrzypiec.dev/minipc) a home server but Ryzen 3700X definitely needs more power than Raspberry Pi and is probably overkill for a server used mainly by 1-3 users.
+For a while I though to make my [PC](https://dskrzypiec.dev/minipc) a home server but Ryzen 3700X definitely needs more power than Raspberry Pi and is probably an overkill for a server used mainly by myself.

 ## Architecture